Diego Angulo Íñiguez

 Diego Angulo Iñiguez (July 18, 1901 – October 5, 1986) was an art historian, a university professor, writer and Director of the Prado Museum in Madrid from 1968 to 1970.

 Complementing his career as a curator an academic, he served as one of the founding members of the Art advisory council of the International Foundation for Art Research (IFAR).

+In 1949 he became the director of the journal Archivo Español del Arte, a position he held until his retirement in 1972.
+From 1953, he also carried out interesting research and research promotion work in Madrid as director of the Diego Velázquez Institute of the Higher Council for Scientific Research.
+In 1954 he joined the Royal Academy of Fine Arts of San Fernando.

+After nearly 30 years as a member of the Prado Museum's Board of Trustees, he became its new director on August 15, 1968.
+However, political pressure forced him to resign in 1971.

+Angulo Íñiguez died in Seville in 1986.

 Select works

 In a statistical overview derived from writings by and about Diego Angulo Iñiguez, OCLC/WorldCat encompasses roughly 300+ works in 600+5 publications in 7 languages and 3,400+ library holdings.